PoliticalGraveyard.com

 Lawson, Robert — of Union, Tolland County, Conn.
 Member of Connecticut state house of representatives from Union, 1823.
 Burial location unknown.

 Lawson, Robert R. — of Brooklyn, Kings County, N.Y.
 Republican.
-Member of New York state senate 9th District, 1915-18; defeated, 1912; delegate to Republican National Convention from New York, 1916; candidate in primary for secretary of state of New York, 1920.
+Member of New York state senate 9th District, 1915-18; defeated, 1912; delegate to Republican National Convention from New York, 1916; candidate for secretary of state of New York, 1920.
 Burial location unknown.

 Lawson, Sessions — of Bolton, Tolland County, Conn.
 Member of Connecticut state house of representatives from Bolton, 1838; member of Connecticut state senate 21st District, 1844.
 Burial location unknown.